Skip to main content

 School Gardens Online Course

-To learn more about starting or maintaining a school garden and its connection to Farm to School, enroll in the School Garden Course!
-Course objectives include:
+Enroll in the School Garden Course to learn more about starting or maintaining a school garden and its connection to Farm to School!
+The registration link is below.

 • Outlining strategies to start a school garden and developing a garden team